jaymel-tapel/SampleCRM-Backend/README.md

 ## How to use

+- Visual Studio
 1. Packages should be automatically installed/resolved.
-If not, use **dotnet restore** while in a project folder or by using **--project** flag;
 2. Edit **Sample appsettings.json** and provide your own AppSecret and SQLServerConnection string.
 Remove **Sample ** from file name.
 3. Edit **Sample appsettings.development.json** and provide your own AppSecret and DEVELOPMENT SQLServerConnection string.
 Remove **Sample ** from file name.
-4. Type **dotnet ef database update --project=SampleCRM.Data** if you are using powershell/git bash or enter **Update-Database** for Nuget Package Manager while the SampleCRM.Data is selected.
+4. Enter **Update-Database** for Nuget Package Manager while the SampleCRM.Data is selected.
+5. Click Run (IIS Express)

+- Visual studio Code (or any code editor) with .Net 5 SDK
+1. Open command line, use **dotnet restore** while in a project folder or by using **--project** flag to install dependencies.
+2. Edit **Sample appsettings.json** and provide your own AppSecret and SQLServerConnection string.
+Remove **Sample ** from file name.
+3. Edit **Sample appsettings.development.json** and provide your own AppSecret and DEVELOPMENT SQLServerConnection string.
+Remove **Sample ** from file name.
+4. In your preferred command line, **dotnet ef database update** if you are in the **SampleCRM.Data folder** or type **dotnet ef database update --project=SampleCRM.Data** if you are in the solutions folder.
+5. To run your project, type **dotnet run** if you are in the **SampleCRM.API folder**  or **dotnet run --project=SampleCRM.API**  if you are in the solutions folder.

 ## To be added